-If you are considering treatment your viral hepatitis nurse will ensure that all the necessary tests are done before you begin.
+Your GP, specialist or viral hepatitis nurse will ensure that all the necessary tests are done before you begin.
 The tests may include:

 - Fibroscan - a non-invasive scan to assess the extent of fibrosis, if any, in your liver.

 - Viral load test to determine the amount of virus in your blood.
-This is used as a baseline for monitoring your progress through treatment.

 Who can prescribe the new treatments?